 EAT?
 Eat what?
 No, no not food.
 Though, if you want, grab a snack and sit down for this one.
 Janine and Carol are explaining all about this Google EAT strategy, what it means, who it’s for, and why health companies need to consider it.

 Carol has been working on a client proposal, and she stumbled upon a recent Google update to what they call Search Quality Evaluator Guidelines.
 These are guidelines meant to share with people what quality looks like according to Google’s algorithm.
 The clients are writing about health-related information, and they are marketing directly to a consumer.
 They told her that because some of their content is not written or reviewed by a healthcare professional.
 As a result, there is a great reduction in their Goggle EAT Rating.
 That led her to do intensive research about it.

 Google Release Search Quality Evaluator Guidelines in 2015

 EAT is an acronym for:

 Expertise – Are they an expert on the topic?
 Do they have the credentials, if necessary, to back that up, and is this information available to read on the website?

 Authoritativeness – This refers to the creator, the content itself, and the website on which it appears.
 “Authoritativeness” means having generally recognized authority.
 People know you, know your background, and look to you as a leader in your industry.
 They accept you as a good source of information.

 Trustworthiness – Being a trustworthy expert and source means people can trust you to provide honest, true information that is accurate.

-It is beyond cute words and SEO, this is nothing to do in any of that.
-It is important for all of us because it can help us find information or people that are credible, trustworthy, and be an answer to what we are looking for.
+It is beyond cute words and SEO, this is nothing to do with any of that.
+It is important for all of us because it can help us find information or people that are credible, trustworthy, and an answer to what we are looking for.
 That’s the big idea behind all of this!
-It gives your customers the right knowledge, and that’s a huge thing on the healthcare network.
+It gives your customers the right knowledge, and that’s a huge thing in the healthcare network.

 How EAT Can Be Establish